Nanny of the Maroons: Treaty

 When the British signed a treaty with Cudjoe in 1739, this success allowed them to offer a less favorable treaty to the Windward Maroons.
 Representatives of the British governor in Jamaica signed a treaty with the Windward Maroons in 1740, between the colonial authorities and Quao, who later became one of the leaders of Crawford's Town.
 This treaty between the colonial authorities and Quao's Maroons made no mention of how much land would be allocated to Crawford's Town.
 As a result, a number of disputes occurred between planters and the Maroons of Crawford's Town, and later the succeeding towns of Charles Town and Scott's Hall.
-In response, the Assembly of Jamaica often tried to resolve the land disputes in favour of the Maroons in order to keep the peace.
+In response, the Assembly of Jamaica often tried to resolve the land disputes in favour of the Maroons to keep the peace.

 In addition, later that year, there was a separate land grant signed with Nanny and the Maroons of Nanny Town, which granted "Nanny and the people now residing with her and their heirs ... a certain parcel of Land containing five hundred acres in the parish of Portland ...".
 This land patent consisted of 500 acres (2.4 km2) of land granted by the government to the Maroons of New Nanny Town under a separate 1740 document ending the First Maroon War.
 The rebuilt Nanny Town, later called Moore Town was built on that location.
 In 1781, the Assembly agreed to purchase another additional 500 acres from neighbouring planter Charles Douglas to increase Moore Town's communal land to 1,000 acres.

 The New Nanny Town Maroons, like those of Cudjoe and Quao, agreed not to harbour new runaway slaves, but to help catch them for bounties.
 The Maroons were also expected to fight for the British in the case of an attack from the French or Spanish.
 In signing treaties with the Maroons, the British not only made a truce with a troublesome foe but also enlisted that foe in capturing runaway slaves.
 The colonial authorities initially recognised two Maroon towns: Crawford's Town and Cudjoe's Town, later to be renamed Trelawny Town.
 Eventually, there were five Maroon towns in the 18th century – Accompong Town, Trelawny Town, Charles Town, Scott's Hall, and Nanny Town (later Moore Town) – living under their own chiefs with a British supervisor in each town.
 In exchange, they agreed not to harbour new runaway slaves, but to help catch them for bounties.